-Mechatronic Engineering is one of the more recently developed engineering disciplines.
-It combines mechanical engineering problem-solving and design skills with expertise in digital electronics and computer systems to produce advanced products and systems through automation and the use of robotics.
-The Higher Level Apprenticeship in Mechatronics is a part-time programme requiring attendance one day per week (9am-8pm) for three years.
-During this time you will complete the Ulster University Foundation Degree in Mechatronic Engineering.
+It combines mechanical engineering problem-solving and design skills with expertise in digital electronics and computing systems to produce advanced products and systems through automation and the use of robotics.
+During this course you will complete the Ulster University Foundation Degree in Mechatronic Engineering.

 The teaching team consists of staff who are highly qualified with valuable industrial experience.
 Our staff are regularly trained to keep up to date with the changing needs of industry.

 - Mechanical Principles A

 - Programmable Logic Controlled Electro-pneumatic Systems